akononovicius/lithuanian-parliamentary-presence-data/README.md

 The original data is available under
 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 You are free to use our aggregated data freely.
-Though references to the article would be appreciated.
+Though references to [1] would be appreciated.

+## Reference

+1. A. Kononovicius. *Noisy voter model for the anomalous diffusion of parliamentary presence*. [arXiv:2001.01479 [physics.soc-ph]](https://arxiv.org/abs/2001.01479).